On this page

 How does this impact Guelph?

 The City of Guelph supports building more housing to meet Ontario’s growing needs.
-Bill 108 however, presents changes to how the City develops complete communities and provides livable cities for everyone who lives here.
+Bill 108, however, presents changes to how the City develops complete communities and provides livable cities for everyone who lives here.
 Several of the changes proposed to the Planning Act create challenges to the City’s ability to meet its community needs for parkland, affordable housing and other community benefits that enhance wellbeing.
-The City advocated to the Province for several clarifications and considerations including to ensure that municipalities have the tools to implement the proposed legislation consistently and fairly.
+The City advocated to the Province for several clarifications and considerations to ensure municipalities have the tools to implement the proposed legislation consistently and fairly.

 What are the key changes?

-- The City is no longer required to consult with the Grand River Conservation Authority (GRCA) regarding natural heritage features
+- The City is no longer required to consult with the Grand River Conservation Authority (GRCA) regarding natural heritage features.

-- Changes to employment land requirements
+- Changes to employment land requirements.

 How does this impact Guelph?